MicrosoftDocs/azure-docs/articles/data-factory/data-factory-onprem-sybase-connector.md

 ## Sybase Copy Activity type properties

-For a full list of sections & properties available for defining activities, please refer to the [Creating Pipelines](data-factory-create-pipelines.md) article.
+For a full list of sections & properties available for defining activities, please see  [Creating Pipelines](data-factory-create-pipelines.md) article.
 Properties like name, description, input and output tables, various policies etc. are available for all types of activities.

 Properties available in the typeProperties section of the activity on the other hand vary with each activity type and in case of Copy activity they vary depending on the types of sources and sinks.